hungthanh95/WeatherApp/README.md

 # WeatherApp
-A funny weather display follow card using Flask and SQLite
+A funny weather card display follow city using Flask and SQLite

 Deploy on heroku: https://hungthanh95-flask-weatherapp.herokuapp.com/